-Article 2 of the Turkish Civil Code sets forth a good faith principle that requires that parties act in good faith and adhere to fair dealing principles.
-Article 369 of the Commercial Code sets the level of duty of care and duty of loyalty to which company directors must adhere.
+Yes.
+Article 2 of the Turkish Civil Code requires the parties to act in good faith and adhere to fair dealing principles at all times.

+Furthermore, article 369 of the Commercial Code sets the level of duty of care and duty of loyalty to which company directors must adhere.
 Specifically, directors are required to act as 'cautious executives' within the principles of corporate governance and protect the interests of the company while performing their duties in good faith.
 These duties also apply when directors are negotiating contracts.